Europe shares climb as earnings eclipse debt fears

 "We've moved to the sidelines, to let the market slip towards December lows, at which point it will be time to start buying again," David Thebault, head of quantitative sales trading at Global Equities, said.

 "For 'long-only' investors, the only sensible strategy at the moment is to buy a basket of stocks exposed to Asian growth.
-Buy LVMH (LVMH.PA), buy Volkswagen (VOWG_p.DE), buy Remy Cointreau (RCOP.PA)."
+Buy LVMH, buy Volkswagen, buy Remy Cointreau."

 On the technical front, the hourly charts of indexes such as the Euro STOXX 50 showed a double-bottom pattern that was confirmed on Wednesday morning, which led Day-by-Day chartist Julien Nebenzahl to turn bullish on the short term for the market.